LA NOCHE DE LAS GAVIOTAS

 Night Of The Seagulls, the fourth and final installment in the Blind Dead series, is a distinct improvement on the third episode and for the first half hour or so looks like it’s going to be very good indeed, better perhaps then the first two films.
-The film’s opening is really atmospheric, with a woman getting off a carriage surrounded by fog on a bridge and the Templers riding very quietly underneath, it reminded me of early Mario Bava or one of the Roger Corman Edgar Allan Poe adaptations.
-Things then proceed with a bloody heart ripping [almost the only gruesome bit in the film] and then we cut to to the present day with our hero and heroine arriving in one of those villages [obviously it’s not just in England] where the locals in the pub just stare at any visitors and a fairly strong feel of mystery is established.
-Wierd nightly rituals, odd unpleasent details such as the cruel bullying in the village idiot and a great location.
+The film’s opening is really atmospheric, with a woman getting off a carriage surrounded by fog on a bridge and the Templers riding very quietly underneath; it reminded me of early Mario Bava or one of the Roger Corman Edgar Allan Poe adaptations.
+Things then proceed with a bloody heart ripping [almost the only gruesome bit in the film], and then we cut to to the present day with our hero and heroine arriving in one of those villages [obviously it’s not just in England] where the locals in the pub just stare at any visitors and a fairly strong feel of mystery is established.
+Weird nightly rituals, odd unpleasent details such as the cruel bullying in the village idiot and a great location.
 Echoes of The Wicker Man and mid-period Hammer.
 What can go wrong?

 Well, one huge flaw soon becomes apparent, and it’s so annoying that it comes close to ruining the film.
 The night scenes [which comprise about half the film] are shot with day for night photography, except here the process obviously didn’t work and all the night scenes just look they take place mid morning or mid evening.
 At first I thought these were actually supposed to occur during the day, but I was clearly wrong about that.
 Anyway, this almost immediately ruins the atmosphere and becomes both laughable and irritating.
 I actually turned down the brightness on my TV for these scenes and they worked much better.
 It’s been ages since I’ve experienced one problem almost completely screw up a whole film.